vtex/toolbelt/README.md

     We need to tell to Storefront that we'll use a new sandbox.
 We do that by defining a special cookie on the browser, with the name `vtex_sandbox` and the value `vtex/mysandbox=myapp`.

     In order to do that, we can use a browser extension that eases the manipulation of cookies.
 If you use Chrome, we recommend the [Cookie Inspector](https://chrome.google.com/webstore/detail/cookie-inspector/jgbbilmfbammlbbhmmgaagdkbkepnijn?utm_source=chrome-app-launcher-info-dialog).
-To create a new cookiem open the Developer Tools and click on the Cookies tab.
+To create a new cookie open the Developer Tools and click on the Cookies tab.
 Then you can click with the right mouse button and choose the "Add New Cookie".

     Edit this cookie with the following properties: